pothosware/PothosCore/README.md

 the main Pothos framework, core dependency libraries, and official toolkits.
 License files and source code are available in each project sub-directory.

-The core Pothos library, Poco C++ libraries, and official toolkits found in this repository are available under the Boost Software License - Version 1.0.
+The core Pothos library, Poco and libsimdpp C++ libraries, and official toolkits found in this repository are available under the Boost Software License - Version 1.0.